pm67nz/hpc_training/_lessons/005-slurm.md

 ### More job examples

-Here are a few more examples for submitting jobs with SLURM.
+Here are a few more examples for submitting jobs with Slurm.

 #### run_simple.sl